 The MND Registry was launched in May 2017.
 Over time, it will facilitate the growth of the MND research field in New Zealand by enabling researchers to find study participants quickly and easily.
 The MND Registry will also provide valuable information to guide the future development of support services.

-Over 300 people are living with MND at any one time in New Zealand.
-The Registry aims to capture information about every person with MND in New Zealand, to answer questions about how many people have MND in different areas, how the condition progresses, and how the disease can affect people.
+Over 400 people are living with MND at any one time in New Zealand.
+The Registry aims to capture information about as many people with MND in New Zealand as possible, to help answer questions about how many people have MND in different areas, how the condition progresses, and how the disease can affect people.

 As well as enrolling people with MND, the MND Registry will also enrol people without MND who have a family member with an identified genetic form of MND (including those whose affected family members have had only frontotemporal dementia symptoms, if genetic testing has identified an expansion in the C9orf72 gene).